-The following list includes income that is normally taxable.
+The following list includes some of the main types of employment income that are normally taxable.

 - Wages and salaries – this includes holiday pay.
 It does not matter how your employer pays you, providing that they operate Pay As You Earn (PAYE) correctly – cheque, cash in hand or bank transfer are all possible.
 It does not matter how frequently you are paid – it can be monthly, weekly, daily, or at irregular intervals.
 It does not matter whether you receive the same amount each payday or a variable amount, dependent on the number of hours you work.
 Your employer must give you a payslip each payday, either electronically or in hard copy.

-- Benefits in kind, which might also be called ‘perks’ of your job.
+- Certain benefits-in-kind, which might also be called ‘perks’ of your job.
 This includes things like company cars and private medical insurance.
 Until 6 April 2016 the tax treatment of benefits in kind sometimes depended on whether you earned £8,500 a year or more.

-- Expenses not totally and necessarily incurred to do the job paid by the claimant's employer including:
+- Expenses not wholly, exclusively and necessarily incurred to do the job, paid or reimbursed by the claimant's employer, including:

-- Travelling expenses between the claimant's home and place of employment
+- Travelling expenses between the claimant's home and permanent place of employment

 - Expenses incurred for the care of a member of the claimant's family, such as child minding costs

-- Vouchers that can be exchanged for cash, goods or services
+- Vouchers that can be exchanged for cash, goods or services, for example gift vouchers.

-- Statutory employment benefits, such as statutory sick pay, statutory maternity pay and statutory paternity pay.
+- Statutory payments, such as statutory sick pay, statutory maternity pay and statutory paternity pay.

-The following list includes income that is normally tax free.
+The following list includes some of the main types of employment income that are normally tax-free.